huaminghuangtw/Evergreen-Notes/Permanent-Notes/investing-in-yourself-is-the-highest-roi-investment-youll-ever-make-in-your-life.md

 ---
 title: Investing in yourself is the highest ROI investment you’ll ever make in your life
 created: 2024-11-18T09:18:12
-modified: 2025-08-29T08:04:21
+modified: 2025-12-05T17:00:37
 ---

 > _“An investment in knowledge pays the best interest.” — Benjamin Franklin_

 ---

-S&P 500 → S&ME
+# S&P 500 → S&ME

+> 投資自己穩賺不賠。

+Getting an extra 2% return on your $100k investment account is $2,000.
+That same energy deployed into increasing your **earning power** could have a far more dramatic financial impact.

-Never think twice about investments in yourself (提高自己的身價，因為賺錢的能力增加) → They pay long-term dividends (投資自己穩賺不賠)
+Never think twice about investments in yourself.
+They pay long-term dividends.

+---

-Examples
+# Examples

 * Books/Courses etc. (Things that make you smarter)
 * Mentors (Network)